-The Woodward IGV (Inlet Guide Vane) actuator provides highly accurate position control of the inlet guide vanes on large industrial gas turbines.
-This actuator is a double-acting design that will close the guide vane on loss of electrical or hydraulic signals.
-An on-board hydraulic filter is designed into the manifold to augment the reliability of the servo valve and actuator.
+The IGV (Inlet Guide Vane) actuator controls the position of the inlet guide vanes of the GE Frame 7 industrial gas turbine system.
+The actuator provides highly accurate position control.
+The actuator is a double-acting design that will close the guide vane on loss of electrical or hydraulic signals.
+An on board hydraulic filter is designed into the manifold to augment the reliability of the servo valve and actuator.
 The servo valve is an electrically redundant triple-coil design.
-Dual- or triple-redundant ac-powered LVDTs provide feedback for the actuator.
+An ac-powered LVDT provides feedback for the actuator.